maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 ![[Pasted image 20240122151248.png]]

-DOM is a very complex API that contains lots of methods and properties to interact with the DOM tree
+DOM is a very complex API that contains lots of methods and properties to interact with the DOM tree.

+**The HTML DOM is a standard for how to get, change, add, or delete HTML elements.**